automenta/gss/README.txt

 ----
 The system that GSS attempts to model is one that:

- -Can calculate whether a complete manifest of needs can be satisfied by the ”available” resources -- illustrating how a community is likely to thrive or suffer.
+ -Can calculate whether a complete manifest of needs can be satisfied by the 'available' resources -- illustrating how a community is likely to thrive or suffer.

  -Can suggest alternate means of satisfying a more essential need, when shortages occur; for example, by substituting an alternate source of a nutrient.

- -Can attempt to provide a means of evacuation, If needs are not likely to be met
+ -Can attempt to provide a means of evacuation, if needs are not likely to be met

 Imagine a system that: